nsanders9022/MrFixIt-dotnet/README.md

 # _Mr.
-FixIt_
+Fix-It_

 #### By _**Nicole Sanders**_

 ## Description

-_Workers can sign in and claim jobs to work on.
-They can mark them as pending or complete. _
+Workers can sign in and claim jobs to work on.
+They can mark them as pending or complete.

 ## Setup/Installation Requirements